PacktPublishing/Mastering-Angular-Test-Driven-Development/README.md

 In fact, Karma configurations are already an integral part of the core of an Angular project.

-In the root of Angular project, you can create your `karma.conf.js` with this content :
+In the root of your Angular project, you can create your `karma.conf.js` with this content :

     // Karma configuration file, see link for more information
     // https://karma-runner.github.io/1.0/config/configuration-file.html